uscensusbureau/the-opportunity-project/_datakits/workforce.md

 date: 2020-06-01

 lead:
- - Datasets on workers, businesses, jobs, credentials, and more, recommended by government experts for solving key workforce challenges.
+ - Datasets on workers, businesses, jobs, credentials, and more

 image: /assets/img/data-kits/workforce.png
 image-alt: Workers in construction vests and hard hats at an open construction site